Bitbol-Lab/Phylogeny-contact-inference/README.md

 Finally, there is a script to compute the characteristics of pairs of sites (for instance false positives pairs of sites).
 There should be a working example that runs for the inference and the computation of the characteristics (G, L, N).

 ### 21 states
-This folder contains the scripts to compute the phylogenetic and network characteristics (G', L, N) and also the PPV.
-The scripts run with provided examples of different datasets along with scores computed using Mutual Information and plmDCA.
+This folder contains scripts to compute the phylogenetic and network characteristics (G', L, N) and also the PPV.
+Scripts run with provided examples of different datasets along with scores computed using Mutual Information and plmDCA.
 The plmDCA inference is also performed using the ```PlmDCA``` package, as well as for the phylogenetic reweighting scheme.